A guide to recycling your old clothes

 Send it back to where it came from

-Some brands have their own recycling programs, so when you buy from them you can return the garments at the end of their lifecycle and the brand will take care of it.
-Some of these brands include:
+Some brands have their own recycling programs, so when you buy from them you can return the garments at the end of their lifecycle and they will take care of it for you.

 Call in the experts

 On the other hand, there are brands and businesses that solely exist to solve the waste crisis.
 These might be not-for-profits that provide recycled running shoes to those in need around the world, or the world’s first Circular Subscription Club.
 These include:

 UPPAREL’s (previously Man Rags) mission is to reduce the number of textiles that end up in landfill, due to massive garment overproduction and non-existent recycling initiatives.
 They do this by offering you the chance to return your unwanted textiles, including clothing and shoes.
 This saves your items from landfill and allows UPPAREL to reuse or recycle them.

 SCRgroup is Australia’s largest and most innovative company for the recovery of Australia’s unwanted clothing.
 Each year, they divert over 18 million kilograms of clothing from landfill and instead find new homes for them, giving them a second life in local and global communities where they are needed most.

 Australia’s most comprehensive online database that helps small to medium businesses find recycling collection and support services for the workplace.